 Instructions to the editor: please make the following changes to Line 64, Page 521 in the subclause 35.14 Nominal packet padding values selection rules in D2.0 as shown below:

-An EHT STA that sets the PPE Thresholds Present subfield to 0 in the EHT Capabilities element, and sets it to 1 in the HE Capabilities element that it transmits, indicates that the nominal packet padding requirement for an EHT transmission of NSSn, RUb and constellation index less than 6, is the same as for the corresponding HE transmission if the modes are covered in the PPE Thresholds field in the HE Capabilities element.
-These modes consist of NSS indicated by the NSTS subfield (0 to the NSTS indicated in the NSTS subfield) and the RU sizes indicated by the RU Index Bitmask subfield ([242, 484, 996, 2996]) in the HE Capabilities element, including the modes with an RU corresponding to 0 in the RU Index Bitmask subfield in the HE Capabilities element.
+An EHT STA that sets the PPE Thresholds Present subfield to 0 in the EHT Capabilities element, and sets it to 1 in the HE Capabilities element that it transmits, indicates that the nominal packet padding requirement for an EHT transmission with NSS value n, RU allocation index b and constellation index less than 6, is the same as for the corresponding HE transmission if the mode (NSS value n, and RU allocation index b) is covered in the PPE Thresholds field in the HE Capabilities element.
+The modes covered in the PPE Thresholds field in the HE Capabilities element consist of NSS indicated by the NSTS subfield (0 to the NSTS indicated in the NSTS subfield) and the RU allocation indices indicated by the RU Index Bitmask subfield ([242, 484, 996, 2996]) in the HE Capabilities element.

 Discussion: